 aramirez@faribault.k12.mn.us

-Works to determine gaps and increase access to mental and chemical health prevention, early intervention, and treatment services for all populations in Rice County.
+The Provider Team works to determine gaps and increase access to mental and chemical health prevention, early intervention, and treatment services for all populations in Rice County.
 The Provider Team meets quarterly.

 Staff Contact: rccmhc@healthycommunityinitiative.org